GalaxyLearning/GFL/README.md

-# PFL Framework
+# GFL Framework

-PFL is a federated learning framework based on pytorch and it provides different federated learning algorithm.
+GFL is a federated learning framework based on pytorch and it provides different federated learning algorithm.
-PFL is also the infrastructure of Galaxy learning system(GLS).
+GFL is also the infrastructure of Galaxy learning system(GLS).
-GLS is a federated learning system based on blockchain and PFL.
+GLS is a federated learning system based on blockchain and GFL.
-At present, the PFL part is open-source first, and the blockchain part will be open-source soon.
+At present, the GFL part is open-source first, and the blockchain part will be open-source soon.
-In addition to the traditional federate learning algorithm, PFL also provides a new federated learning algorithm based on model distillation.
+In addition to the traditional federate learning algorithm, GFL also provides a new federated learning algorithm based on model distillation.
 Developers can choose different federated learning algorithm to train their model.

-## PFL Framework Design
+## GFL Framework Design
 ![imgaes](resource//pictures//framework_design.png)
 > The framework design reference PaddleFL

 **Prepare Job**
-> When we want to use PFL, we need to specify several strategies and generate FL jobs.
+> When we want to use GFL, we need to specify several strategies and generate FL jobs.
 - FederateStrategy: To specify federated learning algorithm(`FedAvg` or `Model Distillation`).
 - WorkModeStrategy: To specify work mode(standalone or cluster).
 - TrainStrategy: To specify train details in federated learning.